-- Alcohol is a particularly significant factor in the prevalence of domestic violence and sexual assault, whereas cannabis is not.
+• Alcohol is a particularly significant factor in the prevalence of domestic violence and sexual assault, whereas cannabis is not.
 This is not to say that alcohol causes these problems; rather, its use makes it more likely that an individual prone to such behavior will act on it.
-For example, investigators at the Research Institute on Addictions reported, "The use of alcohol... was associated with significant increases in the daily likelihood of male-to-female physical aggression," whereas the use of marijuana was "not significantly associated with an increased likelihood of male partner violence."[70]
+For example, investigators at the Research Institute on Addictions reported, "The use of alcohol... was associated with significant increases in the daily likelihood of male-to-female physical aggression," whereas the use of cannabis was "not significantly associated with an increased likelihood of male partner violence."
 Specifically, the odds of abuse were eight times higher on days when men were drinking; the odds of severe abuse were 11 times higher.
-The Rape, Abuse and Incest National Network' (RAINN) webpage dedicated to educating the public about "Drug Facilitated Sexual Assault" highlights alcohol as the "most commonly used chemical in crimes of sexual assault" and provides information on an array of other drugs that have been linked to sexual violence.[71]
-The words "marijuana" and "cannabis" do not appear anywhere on the page. - Legalization has not corresponded with increased crime rates.
-Government-published data, academic research, and the experiences of many law enforcement officials indicate that cannabis policy reform does not increase crime rates.
-Relying on statistics from the FBI's Uniform Crime Reports, peer-reviewed studies have analyzed changes after passage of both adult-use legalization and medical cannabis laws.
-Contrary to assertions made by some opponents of legalization, there is no compelling basis for claims that legalizing cannabis and establishing regulated markets undermines public safety.
+The DEA has a webpage dedicated to educating the public about "Drug-Facilitated Sexual Assault," which highlights that alcohol "remains the most commonly used drug in crimes of sexual assault" and provides information on an array of other drugs that have been linked to sexual violence.
+The words "marijuana" and "cannabis" do not appear anywhere on the page.